-We talked to Jeff Reekers, the VP of Marketing at Aircall, and he shared his advice on how to build successful tech partnerships and create a powerful ecosystem around a SaaS product.
+We talked to Jeff Reekers, the CMO at Aircall, and he shared his advice on how to build successful tech partnerships and create a powerful ecosystem around a SaaS product.

 You have to develop a thorough understanding of your customers’ experience, and then analyze what types of integrations customers would find extreme value in.